parabix/parabix-devel-mirror/README-radicalgrep.md

 ## Example 2: Incorrect Input

+If the user enters uses Radical Grep in index mode and searchs for index 0 or any number greater than 214, they will get an error message because these sets do not exist in the Kangxi dictionary.

     Input: -i a_ ../../QA/radicaltest/testfiles/test1

     Output: LLVM ERROR: A radical set for this input does not exist.